 Wineries and breweries were at the top of Janicki’s list, but as national brands bought small and medium breweries, CFO opportunities in the US alcoholic-beverage industry became rare.
 After months of searching, Janicki was ready to expand his search to other industries, when he heard that Sierra Nevada had an opening.
 He ended up landing an interview.
-“Once they knew I had the knowledge and skills, it became about fit and chemistry,” Janicki says, adding that he was attracted to Sierra Nevada’s private,
+“Once they knew I had the knowledge and skills, it became about fit and chemistry,” Janicki says, adding that he was attracted to Sierra Nevada’s private, family-owned structure.

 Fellow home-brewers Ken Grossman and Paul Camusi started the company in 1979.
 Today, Sierra Nevada is one of the most popular US craft beer companies.
 In 2015, the company earned about $300 million by producing and selling the equivalent of more than 400 million twelve-ounce beers.
 Its extensive line includes Pale Ale, Torpedo, Hop Hunter IPA, Nooner Pilsner, Otra Vez, Kellerweis, Porter, Stout, and several seasonal, specialty, and limited-release beers.